ROSbot - quick start

 To charge the batteries, follow this guide.

-To attach the antenna, screw it to the antenna connector on the ROSbot rear panel.
+To attach the antenna, screw it to the SMA antenna connector on the ROSbot rear panel.

 At first ROSbot need to be connected to your Wi-Fi network.